Mentoring - Blog

 As the story goes, the man asked his friend to take a message, saying, "The Queen will have to wait.
 I am meeting with the King of the Universe."

-Most of us are not bold enough to reject a phone call from a royal, let alone a friend or loved one, simply to spend time alone with God.
+Most people are not bold enough to reject a phone call from a royal, let alone a friend or loved one, simply to spend time alone with God.

 But what if we scheduled one day away from the hubbub of life to spend with Him?

-Leave the briefcase and cell phone at home, and make ourselves completely unreachable to everyone but God.
+Leave the briefcase and phone at home, and make yourself completely unreachable to everyone but God.

 One Man's Example